dvberkel/vagrant-git-workshop/README.md

 See the [downloads page][3] for various versions of vagrant.

+When the virtual box is started login with the vagrant user.
+To start the graphical enviroment run

+    startx

 [1]: http://vagrantup.com/ "Vagrant Homepage"
 [2]: http://git-scm.com/book/en/Git-Tools-Submodules "Git documentation on submodules"
 [3]: http://downloads.vagrantup.com/tags/v1.0.5 "Download page for vagrant"